Telerik-Verified-Plugins/Calendar-DemoApp/Calendar Demo/Plugins/Calendar-4.3.6/README.md

   // create an event interactively with the calOptions object as shown above window.plugins.calendar.createEventInteractivelyWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);

-  // create an event in a named calendar (iOS only for now) window.plugins.calendar.createEventInNamedCalendar(title,eventLocation,notes,startDate,endDate,calendarName,success,error);
+  // create an event in a named calendar (iOS only, deprecated, use createEventWithOptions instead) window.plugins.calendar.createEventInNamedCalendar(title,eventLocation,notes,startDate,endDate,calendarName,success,error);

   // find events (on iOS this includes a list of attendees (if any)) window.plugins.calendar.findEvent(title,eventLocation,notes,startDate,endDate,success,error);

+  // if you need to find events in a specific calendar, use this one.
+All options are currently ignored when finding events, except for the calendarName. var calOptions = window.plugins.calendar.getCalendarOptions();
+  calOptions.calendarName = "MyCreatedCalendar"; // iOS only
+  calOptions.id = "D9B1D85E-1182-458D-B110-4425F17819F1"; // iOS only, get it from createEventWithOptions (if not found, we try matching against title, etc) window.plugins.calendar.findEventWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);

   // list all events in a date range (only supported on Android for now) window.plugins.calendar.listEventsInRange(startDate,endDate,success,error);